weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 Welcome!
 Here, you will get hands-on experience with Weaviate.
 You will:

-1. Create a Weaviate database.
+1. Set up Weaviate.
 1. Populate the database.
-1. Perform a semantic search.
-1. Use retrieval augmented generation (RAG).
+1. Perform a semantic search and retrieval augmented generation (RAG).

 :::